bquarant/wip/_posts/2014-02-12-hemoglobinopathies.md

 ### The Thalassemias
 - **Decreased synthesis** of otherwise normal alpha or beta chains.
 - Both alpha- and beta-thalassemias are polymorphic traits, with high incidences in specific populations.
 Alpha-thalassemias prevalent in China, beta-thalassemias prevalent in India and Mediterranean.
-Thalassemia populations follow distribution of the mosquito in hot, humid climate.s
+Thalassemia populations follow distribution of the mosquito in hot, humid climates.
 - **alpha-thalassemias**: generally due to gene deletion.
 Unlike beta-thalassemia, alpha-thalassemia can effect fetal hemoglobin, leads to **hydrops fetalis** if there are no alpha-chains (all 4 deleted!), leads to severe intrauterine hypoxia and fatal H<sub>2</sub>O accumulation in brain and other organs. **Gamma<sub>4</sub>-homotetramers** form, but cannot release O<sub>2</sub>.
 Alpha-thalassemia after birth make beta<sub>4</sub>-homotetramers, which precipitate as Heinz bodies, lead to hemolytic anemia.
 Severity of anemia correlates with number of alpha-globin genes deleted!
 - **beta-thalassemias**: over 200 different point mutations known, characterized by decreased amount of Beta-globin; most due to mRNA amounts ( promoter mutation leading to decreased transcription, other processing defects, less common are translation problem).
 Alpha<sub>4</sub>-homotetramers form and precipitate, leading to hemolytic anemia with hypochromic, microcytic cells.
 Effects only seen after birth, due to regulation changes. **Beta-thalassemia minor**: β<sup>A</sup>β<sup>Thal</sup> genotype.
 Slightly anemic, usually clinically OK.
 HbA<sub>2</sub> levels increase in heterozygotes, is diagnostic.
 Dangerous to give iron!!! **Beta-thalassemia major**: single-base pair substitutions.
 Homozygotes have two  β<sup>Thal</sup> alleles, and often not the same. β<sup>0</sup>-Thal make no beta-chains, no HbA<sub>1</sub>. β<sup>+</sup>-Thal make some beta-chains, some HbA<sub>1</sub>. **Prognosis**: decreased life expectancy. **Treatment**: require transfusions but might become iron overloaded due to this procedure, so use iron chelation (desferoxamine) before liver and cardiac toxicity develop.
 Bone marrow transplant.
 - Clinical hallmark: **imbalance** in amounts of alpha- or beta-chain.
 Excess amount of the normal chain precipitates, leading to hemolytic anemia.
 - **Labs**: hypochromic, microcytic anemia!

-- Pick it  up on page 28!
+- **Hereditary Persistence of Fetal Hemoglobinemia**: Normally, switch from gamma to beta gene expression at approximately 36 weeks gestation.
+In HPFH, switch does not occur, leading to increased levels of gamma chains and therefore high HbF (alpha2, gamma2).
+Clinically, not serious, may lead to secondary polycythemia.
+Medical research significance: if you can find out what turns on HbF in HPFH, then you might be able to help the Thalassemias.
+- **Futures**: An enhancer that specifically regulates expression of BCL11A in developing red cells was recently discovered; disruption of this enhancer would lead to depletion of BCL11A, in turn leading to large increases in HbF expression, and may be a possible treatment for SCD and B-thalassemia major.